Diderot-Language/examples/dprobe/README.md

 * The (tensor) shape of output values
 * Whether output should a list (from a strand collection) or an array (from a strand grid)

-While later versions of Diderot may permit learning some of the things at run-time, the more fundamental things (like whether to run as a collection versus a grid of strands) will likely always need to be known at compile-time.
+While later versions of Diderot may permit learning some of these things at run-time, the more fundamental things (like whether to run as a collection versus a grid of strands) will likely always need to be known at compile-time.